benji6/imlazy/README.md

 - Scared of your data structures being mutated and having to deal with painful bugs caused by this?
 No problem!

+- Want to be totally awesome?
+No problem!

 ## Examples

 ```javascript